esmith80/movie-awards/user_guide.md

 1. Open a browser (Chrome, Safari, or Firefox).
 2. Type https://esmith.github.io/movie-awards into the address bar and press the `Enter` key.
 3. The application is displayed in your browser.

-4. Set your browser window to the full width of your screen for optimal viewing. (_The application is not presently supported at small screen sizes._)
+:warning:Set your browser window to the full width of your screen for optimal viewing. (_The application is not presently supported at small screen sizes._)

 ---
 ### Search for movies
 A user can search for movies by the **title** of the movie. _A minimum of 3 characters is required to initiate a search._